 I inadvertently initiated a definition debate last March, when Writers’ Theatre announced its 2011–12 season.
 Writing about the theater’s 20th-anniversary slate on TOC’s Unscripted blog, I noted with interest that “there are no new works on tap for the anniversary celebration.”

-That earned me an e-mail from Writers’ associate artistic director, Stuart Carden, who argued pleasantly and persuasively that the season absolutely did contain new work: [node:91177 link=Randall Colburn;]’s Hesperia, which Carden would be directing, had just premiered at Ravenswood’s tiny Right Brain Project in 2010.
+That earned me an e-mail from Writers’ associate artistic director, Stuart Carden, who argued pleasantly and persuasively that the season absolutely did contain new work: Randall Colburn’s Hesperia, which Carden would be directing, had just premiered at Ravenswood’s tiny Right Brain Project in 2010.
 By characterizing “new work” exclusively as “world premiere,” Carden said, I was doing a disservice to this young playwright’s work receiving the all-important and often elusive second production.

 He was right, of course.
 “Premiere-itis,” as Outrageous Fortune calls it, can make a play’s second or third production hard to get, especially for playwrights who are early in their careers or otherwise lesser known.
 “For theatres the premiere…sells the event as well as the play, bestows on the institution the privilege of discovery, first-ness, and, therefore, a sense of ownership,” the authors wrote.

 Writers’ production of Hesperia is especially rare: a larger institution picking up a play from a storefront production in the same town.
 Normally, storefront productions pop up a few years after a play premieres at an institution: Mary-Arrchie’s upcoming revival of Tracy Letts’s Steppenwolf-born Superior Donuts, for example.
 For the reverse to occur is nearly unheard-of.